jackwatters45/blog-api-frontend/README.md

 # blog-admin-frontend

-- dashboard -> if not following anyone fix

-- deleted data should not exist if not deleted

-  - some form is adding deleted data to the db
-    - check that this is fixed
-  - check that deleting yourself -> isDeleted = true
-  - make sure email and username doesn't show up to public

 - somehow when token expires -> redirect to login

-- admin -> filter needs to just be search
+  - add to frontend requests with credentials
+    - if status is 401 -> login
+    - if status is 403 -> unauthorized

 - Dashboard

+  - save posts

+    - add to user model
+    - meep meep

   - Search

+    - probably make its own routes page
+    - home page
+    - admin -> filter needs to just be search but of specific category

   - Link to comment instead of post
     - scroll to comments from button
       - preview
       - activity`
-  - save posts

 - comments